YosysHQ/.github/profile/README.md

-# YosysHQ

-The home for the team maintaining Yosys and related Open Source EDA projects.
+# The home for the team maintaining Yosys and related Open Source EDA projects.

 ![banner](profile/banner.png)